doublesecretagency/craft-googlemaps/docs/models/visitor-model.md

-# Geolocation Model
+# Visitor Model

-The properties and methods of the Geolocation Model are identical whether you are accessing them via Twig or PHP.
+The properties and methods of the Visitor Model are identical whether you are accessing them via Twig or PHP.

 ```twig
 {% set visitor = googleMaps.getVisitor() %}